NOTE: Our full Uniform Policy can be found on our Policies page.

 - Material containing a polyester and viscose mix has been selected.

-Skirts should be no less than 5cm above the knee (a good test is to kneel with a 90° bend at the knee; the skirt should be close and level with the floor).
+- Skirt should be no more than 5cm above the knee (a good test is to place a school planner on the top of the knee and the skirt should touch it).

 - Short or long sleeved blouse with revere collar and open necked in plain (school) blue.